AFKjr/LAMP-Stack/README.md

 What is a LAMP STACk?

 A LAMP is a stack of open-source software used for hosting web applications.
+I wanted to create this repo for beginners and made it as simple as possilbe.
 It includes:

     Linux: The operating system.
     Apache: The web server.